 Faculty will decide what electronic devices are appropriate for the clinical, lab and simulation settings.
-Personal electronic devices (e.g., cell phones, pagers, personal digital assistants [PDA]) must be turned off during clinical, skills/lab and simulations sessions.
-Students must get permission from the instructor before using electronic devices in clinical, skills/lab and simulation settings.
+Personal electronic devices (cell phones) must be turned off or remain in a non-clinical location during clinical, skills/lab and simulations sessions.
+Students must get permission from the instructor in advance before using electronic devices in clinical, skills/lab and simulation settings.
 Students must demonstrate academic and professional integrity when using social media as a student nurse in the nursing program at Madison College (see Use of Social Media).